 The cooking time for your meal can be set on the oven.
-When the cooking time has elapsed, the oven switches itself off automatically.
+When the cooking time has elapsed, the oven switches off automatically.
 This means that you do not have to interrupt other work to switch off the oven.
-The cooking time cannot be accidentally exceeded.
+The cooking time is not accidentally exceeded.

-Example in the picture: cooking time 45 minutes.
+Example in the picture: Cooking time 45 minutes.

-- 1. The function selector is used to set the type of heating. - The temperature selector is used to set the temperature or grill setting. - 3.
-Press the button twice.
+- 1. The function selector is used to set the type of heating. - 2.
+The temperature selector is used to set the temperature or grill setting.

+3. Press the 🕒 button twice.

 00:00 appears in the display.
-The time symbol lights up, and the brackets are around $\buildrel \buildrel \buildrel$
+The time symbol lights up, and the brackets are around \cancel{b} .

 4. Use the + or - button to set the cooking time.

-Default value for the + button = 30 minutes Default value for the - button = 10 minutes
+Default value for the + button = 30 minutes

+Default value for the - button = 10 minutes

-5. Press the \mathbb{N} button.
+5. Press the DI button.

-The cooking time counts down in the display and the $[\begin{subarray}{c} \bot\end{subarray}]$ symbol lights up.
+The cooking time starts counting down in the display and the $[\begin{displaystyle} b] b]$ symbol lights up.
 The other time symbols go out.

-A signal sounds.
+An audible signal sounds.
 The oven stops heating.
 00:00 is shown in the display.
-Press the \bigcirc button three times.
-You can use the + or - buttons to set a new cooking time.
-Or press the \bigcirc button once and turn the function selector to the off position.
-The oven switches off.
+Press the button.
+The audible signal stops.
+Turn the function selector to the off position.
+The oven is switched off.